Measurement of inelastic, single- and double-diffraction cross sections in proton-proton collisions at the LHC with ALICE: Diffraction

 \subsection{Simulation of diffraction}

 Diffraction processes are described by the distribution of the mass (or masses) of the diffractive system(s), the scattering angle (or the four-momentum transfer $-t$), and the diffractive-system fragmentation.
 The results depend only weakly on the assumption made for the distribution in $t$, and in all models, calculating acceptance and efficiency corrections, we integrated over this dependence.
 The $t$-distribution and fragmentation of diffractive systems are simulated with the PYTHIA6 (Perugia-0, tune 320) \cite{PYTHIA6} and PHOJET \cite{PHOJET} Monte Carlo generators.
+Both PYTHIA6 and PHOJET Monte Carlo generators give a reasonable description of UA4 data ~\cite{UA4sd} on charged particle pseudo-rapidity distribution in SD events.

 The main source of uncertainty in the simulation of diffractive collisions comes from the uncertainty on the $M_X$ distribution (see, for example, the discussion in~\cite{OstapModel}).
 In Regge theory, in the single Regge pole approximation, the SD cross section (${\rm d}\sigma/{\rm d}M_X$) for producing a high-mass system, $M_X$, is dominated by the diagram shown in Fig.~\ref{Fig:fig3}.
 In the general case, each of the legs labeled $(R_1R_2)R_3$, can be a Pomeron \Pom\ or a secondary Reggeon \Reg\ (e.g. the $f$-trajectory)~\cite{ReggeTheory}.
 At very high energies, the SD process is dominated by the (\Pom\Pom)\Pom\ and (\Pom\Pom)\Reg\ terms, which have similar energy dependence, but a different $M_X$ dependence.
 The (\Pom\Pom)\Pom\ term is proportional to $1/M_X^{1+2\Delta}$ and the (\Pom\Pom)\Reg\ term to $1/M_X^{2+4\Delta}$, where $\Delta = \alpha_{\rm P}-1$, with $\alpha_{\rm P}$ the intercept of the Pomeron trajectory.
 The (\Pom\Pom)\Reg\ term dominates the process at very low mass, but vanishes at higher masses ($M_X^2 >> s_0$), because the corresponding Regge trajectory has intercept smaller than unity.